Wolf3s/xbmc4xbox-python/python/Doc/library/dis.rst

 .. data:: hasconst

-   Sequence of bytecodes that access a constant.
+   Sequence of bytecodes that have a constant parameter.

 .. data:: hasfree